eriinys/capstone-1/README.md

 - added nonBlankInput and validNumber methods to HomeScreen to prevent invalid inputs from user
 - loop issue with returning back to main menu from ledger menu
   - fixed by adding boolean ledgerMenu
+- try/catch error in validNumber method for catching non-numeric inputs
+  - fixed by adding scanner input into try/catch scope
+- LocalDate parsing error for startDate/endDate and NullPointException error for amount in challenge method
+  - changed LocalDate and double to String inside the parameter and parsed it inside the method and in HomeScreen